-13. In the event of a malfunction with the primary freezer, samples may be placed in another freezer capable of sustaining temperatures at or below 0oF.
+12. In the event of a malfunction or full capacity in the primary freezers, samples may be placed in another freezer capable of sustaining temperatures at or below 0F.
 A data logger or thermometer will be placed in this temporary facility for as long as samples remain there.

-14. If the malfunction results in a deviation from a study protocol, the deviation will be documented and the Study Director will be notified.
+13. If the malfunction results in a deviation from a study protocol, the deviation will be documented and the Study Director will be notified.

-15. Appropriate measures will be taken to prevent contamination during temporary storage.
+14. Appropriate measures will be taken to prevent contamination during temporary storage.

-SOP 10.6 TITLE: Sample Shipping Procedures PURPOSE: To assure that the residue samples are shipped to the residue laboratory with no loss of integrity.
+TITLE: Sample Shipping Procedures PURPOSE: To assure that the residue samples are shipped to the residue laboratory with no loss of integrity.
 SCOPE: All residue samples from IR-4 field trials

-1. Place a copy of completed IR-4 Residue Sample Chain of Custody Form (8B) and a copy of the Sample Arrival Check Sheet (8c) into each shipping container.
+1. Place a copy of completed IR-4 Residue Sample Chain of Custody Form (8B) and a copy of the Sample Arrival Check Sheet (8C) into each shipping container.